JennMena/CS35LProject/README.md

 Once the setup is complete, the project should be fully connected and operational.
 Create your user account and start managing your expenses!

 ## Database Structure
-The database schema for BudgetBuddy is designed to manage user information, roles, permissions, categories, budgets, and financial transactions.
+The database schema for PennyPig is designed to manage user information, roles, permissions, categories, budgets, and financial transactions.
 Currently, the only view implemented is for users, but the project is designed with future work in mind, such as adding admin and auditor views.

 ### Tables
 - **AppUser**: Stores user information including personal details and credentials.